medvedevgroup/mutation-rate-intervals/README.md

 ### Usage Overview

-The package has four parts:
+The package has five parts:
 * A module to compute the theoretical confidence intervals for the sketching mutation model described as theorem 6 in the manuscript: hypergeometric_slicer.py.